NicosNicolaou16/SampleAndroidTvApp/README.md

-# Sample Android TV app
+# Sample Android TV App
 The project is a test project that implements and test Jetpack Compose for Android TV OS app with API request (dynamic list), Hilt and Room Database.

 # This Project contains: